-The first message in the first packet for this symbol is a full 16-byte Refresh header message.
-Every packet for this symbol after that contains an 8byte refresh header.
-The LastSeqNum and the LastSymbolSeqNum fields are removed to avoid sending duplicate information in every packet.
+The first message in the first packet for a given symbol is a full 16-byte Refresh Header message.

+Every other packet for the same symbol contains an 8-byte Refresh Header.
+The LastSeqNum and the LastSymbolSeqNum fields are removed so as not to send duplicate information in every packet.